oskarmeyenburg/js-snow-flakes/README.md

-# SnowFlakesJs
+# JS Snow Flakes
-**SnowFlakesJs** is a script that can be inserted into an HTML header to add a snowfall effect to a website.
+**JS Snow Flakes** is a script that can be inserted into an HTML header to add a snowfall effect to a website.
 You can customize the appearance of the snowflakes by adjusting some variables.
 <br><br>

 ## Integration